This Incident Response Plan exists to ensure that we consistently handle information security events in an effective and efficient manner.

 This policy offers guidance for employees, contractors, and consultants of Nested Knowledge who believe they have discovered or are responding to a security incident.

 This policy applies to all computer and communication systems owned or operated by Nested Knowledge and its subsidiaries.
-Systems include company shared drives, purchased software, as well as access to the Nested Knowledge AutoLit review platform.
-Reviews developed in the AutoLit software by parties external to Nested Knowledge are not covered in this policy.
+Systems include company shared drives, software applications, as well the Nested Knowledge application itself.

 Incidence Response Plan #